 Almost all products that are available these days are the best to have, easiest to use, smartest by technology, most gorgeous, exceptionally cost-effective and the most affordable things you could ever buy.
 They all increase your profits, lower your costs and save your time.

 You just have to make your decision to choose one and no matter what you pick, it will be the perfect thing!
 That’s what everyone whoever is selling something tells these days.

 Our content is filled with such qualifiers as we constantly look around to figure out what everyone out there is doing to sell better.
 We compare everything, from websites to portfolios.
-Towards identifying how different our features and interfaces are formed our competitors.
+Towards identifying how different our features and interfaces are formed by our competitors.

 After surveying everything out there, we try to be ‘special’ or ‘different’ from them by telling people how ‘unique’ we are.
 We also advocate how better we are than others.
 This is just like a consultant boasting about their unique processes.

 Companies designing graphics which shows a comparative study of features and benefits of their products over their competitors.
 This results in the shifting of the context of the conversation towards factors that are external and beyond control.
 What others (your competition) do online is of no interest to your users.

 To succeed, you have to have your user’s trust.
 Which can only be obtained through truth?.
 Which cannot be those fancy qualifiers that fill up your content or the design graphics on the differences between your products and others?.
 It’s honesty that builds trust.